 Spinal injuries can result in severe health complications for all patients, regardless of their age.
 These are catastrophic injures that can have major implications for the victim’s ability to lead a productive and fulfilling life.
 A person’s ability to work may be severely restricted.
 There may be sexual dysfunction, failure to control bowel and bladder movements and other effects that drastically limit the quality of the person’s life.
 The injuries usually impact the victim’s family negatively as well.

 Some of the effects or long term implications of a spinal cord injury may not be evident soon after, or even weeks after, the injury.
 It’s important to speak with an attorney before you begin filing a claim for damages after a spinal injury because you will need to include all the possible expenses that can be expected and all the losses that you will endure not just immediately, but in the long term as well.

-If your loved one has suffered a spinal injury in a fall accident, talk to an Atlanta accident attorney at the Katz Law Firm and discuss your claim.
+If your loved one has suffered a spinal injury in a fall accident, talk to an Atlanta accident attorney at the Katz Personal Injury Lawyers and discuss your claim.